marb61a/Course-Notes/Misc/Data Protection/Build Security Incident Response for GDPR data protection.md

 Welcome & Intro
-2min
+  -
-Play
+  -

-2. Set your expectations
+Set your expectations
-1min
+  -
-Play
+  -

-3. A 1st touch of what you will really get in the course 6min
+A 1st touch of what you will really get in the course -
-Play
+  -

-4. My first promise to you - get certified in less than 30 days: CIPT, CIPM, CIPP/E 3min
+My first promise to you - get certified in less than 30 days: CIPT, CIPM, CIPP/E -
-Start
+  -

-5. Presentations (ppt)
+Presentations (ppt)
-0min
+  -
-Play
+  -

-6. One more word before we start
+One more word before we start

-    2min
+  -

-Play
+  -

-7. What is Incident Response and why do I need it?
+What is Incident Response and why do I need it?
-4min
+  -
-Play
+  -

-8. Incident Response Team
+Incident Response Team
-9min
+  -
-Play
+  -

 9. Incident Response Process and Procedures
 11min
 Play